 i.
 “The old religion against the new; the child of nature against the effeminate child of the courts; camel’s hair against soft clothing; moral strength against moral weakness.”
 (Meyer)

 ii.
 Elijah was not merely the prophet of this drought - in the sense of prayer, he was the cause of the drought.
 He prayed and it happened.
 James 5:17-18 makes this clear: Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain; and it did not rain on the land for three years and six months.
 And he prayed again, and the heaven gave rain, and the earth produced its fruit.

 c.
-As the Lord God of Israel lives, before whom I stand: This statement of Elijah gives us an understanding of the source of his strength.
-It was specifically said Elijah was a man with a nature like ours (James 5:17).
+As the Lord God of Israel lives, before whom I stand: This statement of Elijah shows the source of his strength.
+It is specifically said Elijah was a man with a nature like ours (James 5:17).
 Yet he showed a strength greater than most of us in our life with God.
-We must pay attention to these indications to the source of Elijah's strength.
+We must pay attention to these indications to the source of Elijah’s strength.

 i.
 As the Lord God of Israel lives: Everyone else felt that the Lord was dead, but for Elijah the Lord lived.
 He was the supreme reality of Elijah’s life.

 ii.
 Before whom I stand: He stood in the presence of Ahab, but he was conscious of the presence of someone greater than any earthly king.
 Gabriel himself could not choose a higher title (Luke 1:19).

 Then the word of the Lord came to him, saying, “Get away from here and turn eastward, and hide by the Brook Cherith, which flows into the Jordan.
 And it will be that you shall drink from the brook, and I have commanded the ravens to feed you there.”
 So he went and did according to the word of the Lord, for he went and stayed by the Brook Cherith, which flows into the Jordan.